I’ve been offering financial advice professionally for many decades. I’m also a millionaire several times over.

 9. When it comes to information, less can be more

 About 15 years ago, I put about $2,000 into Apple stock.
 I sold half of it a few years ago, then sold a little more last year.
-But as I write this, my remaining shares are worth hundreds of thousands of dollars.
+But as I write this, my remaining shares are worth about $500,000.

 Had I been watching financial news every day and reacting to pundits and market gyrations, I’d have sold it all long ago and been kicking myself today.

 If you want to be rich, buy into high-quality stocks and hold on to them for long periods of time.
 If you want to kick yourself, buy into high-quality stocks, then sell them at the drop of a hat based on something or someone you saw or read.

 10. Time isn’t money, money is time

 Whoever said “Time is money” had it backward.
 Time is the one nonrenewable resource you have.
 Once your time is up, it’s up.